psychemedia/storytelling-notes/fairy-lore-in-court/changelings.md

 Our distinguished countryman, Dr. Wilde, in one of his interesting chapters on Irish popular superstitions, recently given to the public, mourns over the loss of our old fairy-lore which is certain to result from the removal of so large a portion of the population through famine, pestilence, and emigration, the natural consequences of the potato-blight.
 There are few, doubtless, who would refuse to sym

-AT END, then part II, ON THE TRADTIONS OF THE COUNTY OF KILKENNY.
+AT END, then part II, ON THE TRADITIONS OF THE COUNTY OF KILKENNY.
 Then part III on May Day and Midsummer

 onomastics
 ŏn″ə-măs′tĭks